Self-pulsing dynamics in microscopic lasers with dispersive mirrors: Discussion

 \section{Discussion}

 Comparing the coupled-cavity Fano laser to earlier demonstrations and predictions of self-pulsing lasers, we wish to highlight a few points.
-In Ref.~\onlinecite{hamel_spontaneous_2015}, the authors demonstrate a symmetric coupled-cavity laser system consisting of two coupled photonic crystal lasers, which exhibits spontaneous mirror symmetry breaking above a certain pump rate, where the energy distribution will become asymmetric and mainly concentrated in a single cavity.
+In Ref.~\cite{hamel_spontaneous_2015}, the authors demonstrate a symmetric coupled-cavity laser system consisting of two coupled photonic crystal lasers, which exhibits spontaneous mirror symmetry breaking above a certain pump rate, where the energy distribution will become asymmetric and mainly concentrated in a single cavity.
 Additionally, they predict regimes where the power will spontaneously oscillate back and forth between the two nanocavities.
 Compared to the present case, a major difference is that the two nanocavities are both active and form two "complete" laser cavities, while in our case, the coupled cavities are passive and merely work as a frequency-dependent mirror.
-The mechanism for self-pulsing in Ref.~\onlinecite{hamel_spontaneous_2015} is thus attributed to an AC Josephson-like effect and not undamped relaxation oscillations or mode-beatings as in our case.
+The mechanism for self-pulsing in Ref.~\cite{hamel_spontaneous_2015} is thus attributed to an AC Josephson-like effect and not undamped relaxation oscillations or mode-beatings as in our case.

-If we compare the coupled-cavity Fano laser in the self-Q-switched regime to other self-pulsing lasers with dispersive mirrors, such as the hybrid laser in Ref.~\onlinecite{rimoldi_damping_2022} or qualitatively similar devices in Refs.~\onlinecite{mak_linewidth_2019,huang_high-power_2019}, the frequency combs also emerge through undamped relaxation oscillations.
+If we compare the coupled-cavity Fano laser in the self-Q-switched regime to other self-pulsing lasers with dispersive mirrors, such as the hybrid laser in Ref.~\cite{rimoldi_damping_2022} or qualitatively similar devices in Refs.~\cite{mak_linewidth_2019,huang_high-power_2019}, the frequency combs also emerge through undamped relaxation oscillations.
 Due to the size of those macroscopic structures, they also produce much higher output power.
 On the other hand, the Fano laser allows extreme miniaturization and a lower threshold.
 It should be noted that in contrast to the dispersive self-Q-switching discussed in section~\ref{sec:dsq}, the beating-type oscillations can also occur in lasers that are not based on PDRs.
-An example is the self-pulsing square-microcavity laser in Ref.~\onlinecite{li_self-pulsing_2023}, where mode-coupling occurs through spatial hole-burning, leading to a spatial modulation of the refractive index.
+An example is the self-pulsing square-microcavity laser in Ref.~\cite{li_self-pulsing_2023}, where mode-coupling occurs through spatial hole-burning, leading to a spatial modulation of the refractive index.